 In a steady-state environment, employees can use their intuition to work out the rules.
 They will be able to navigate competing priorities with confidence.
 But during times of significant organisational change, new expectations clash with embedded ways of working, and employees start to question whether they’re prioritising correctly.

 The transformation from old to new ways of working inevitably creates tension in the workplace.
-In fact, change often creates more than one set of competing priorities that employees don’t know how to balance.
+Change often creates more than one set of competing priorities that employees don’t know how to balance.
 Every internal communication strategy needs to address this potential conflict.
 Communicating the change vision means you need to specify the actions required in the most straightforward and precise manner possible.

 Comments you may hear from employees under this pressure:

 Business leaders often view the existing company culture as an impediment to change.
-They know the rules need to change in order for the transformation to be successful.
+They know the rules need to change for the transformation to succeed.
 Meanwhile, employees feel that the change is disrupting the culture they understand, so feel resistance towards it.

-When communicating change in organizations, the internal communications process should be to clarify exactly what’s required of each individual.
-Trying to sugarcoat the core message of change will work against you.
-It’s better to bite the bullet; admit that major adjustments are required and set out a straightforward path to help employees make those changes.
+When communicating change in organizations, the role of internal communications should be to clarify exactly what’s required of each individual.
+Trying to sugar-coat the core message of change will work against you.
+It’s better to bite the bullet, admit that significant adjustments are required and set out a straightforward path to help employees make those changes.
 After all, effective communication in the workplace is built on transparency.

 Now, let’s explore strategically communicating organisational change.
-There are a variety of methods and techniques for communicating change in the workplace.
+There are a variety of techniques for communicating change in the workplace.
 Strong, unambiguous and measurable internal communications at this crucial time will help reduce the tensions arising from a change in the cultural norms of the company.

 The first step is to acknowledge the tension employees feel due to competing priorities.
 Rather than attempting to hide it under platitudes that ‘everything is carrying on as normal’, concede that things are now different and the rules that everyone once understood no longer apply.